TheresaLui/SelfHelpContent_v2/articles/problemscopingquest.partnercenter/problemscopingques-partnercentersample.md

             "id": "pc_app_gw_url",
             "order": 1,
             "controlType": "textbox",
-            "displayLabel": "Please provide the URL you are using to access the PC Application Gateway.", "watermarkText": "Provide full URL such as http://www.contoso.com:8081/home.aspx", "required": false
+            "displayLabel": "Please provide the URL you are using to access Partner Center.", "watermarkText": "Provide full URL such as http://www.contoso.com:8081/home.aspx", "required": false
         },